h4ctar/retro-gauge/README.md

 It is housed in a classic round casing, with a retro looking 8 digit starburst LCD.

+The toolchain is all open source; the PCB's are designed with KiCad and the case is designed in FreeCAD.

 ## System Design

 The system design is simple, the only interesting decision is that the indicators all go via the microcontroller, this lets us do fun things with the indicators (test them when powered on or reuse the oil pressure indicator for other warnings).